ThreeSixtyGiving/standard/documentation/individuals/introduction.md

 # Introduction
 This guidance aims to provide funders of grants to individuals with what they need to know in order to publish data about their grantmaking using the 360Giving Data Standard.

+This guide fits alongside the general [Guidance for Publishers](../guidance/index/), and links to other pages when that information is relevant to funders of grants to individuals.

+Not sure where to start?
+Read [Useful information before you start](../guidance/before-starting/) to find out what to expect when publishing 360Giving data.

-This guidance is divided into two parts:
+The guidance is divided into two parts:

 **Publisher Guidance**